Skip to Content

 Lawmakers have recently made some progress to flip Virginia’s upside-down tax code.

-In particular, the 2022 choice to give qualifying families greater access to their Earned Income Tax Credit (EITC) will help families with low incomes better make ends meet.
+In particular, the 2022 choice followed by an improvement in 2025 to give qualifying families greater access to their Earned Income Tax Credit (EITC) helps families with low incomes better make ends meet.
 And each legislative session provides lawmakers with more opportunities to advance tax choices that work for all of us.

 Lawmakers must invest in our communities

-Virginia’s financial position has been strong recently, due in part to pandemic-related federal aid.
+Virginia’s financial position has been strong recently.
 Yet in response to “budget surpluses,” many elected officials often propose harmful tax cuts rather than investing in the many unmet needs of our communities.
-With the end of pandemic-related federal aid, lawmakers will need to raise new sustainable resources to make critical investments.
+To protect current investments and open the door to the transformative investments our communities need, lawmakers will need to raise new sustainable resources, especially in light of federal decisions that put mounting pressure on state budgets.

 When it comes to making spending decisions, it’s important that lawmakers focus on what matters most for families and communities: targeted help for families struggling with increasing costs, investing in our schools, expanding health care access, and making sure profitable corporations and wealthy individuals pay their fair share.